 Setting up and maintaining a saltwater reef tank ain’t easy.
 And the responsibility is one that many people can’t handle.
 This post is written to help you decide whether an owning one is a good fit for you or not.
-Here are three reasons you may want to go the aquarium or fish store to admire salt water fish tanks instead of owning one yourself.
+Here are three reasons you may want to

 Setting up a reef tank can get very expensive.
 Sure, they sell marine aquarium kit that includes all-in-one packages that supposedly include everything you need to get started, but starting small is not the way to go when talking marine tanks.
 You’ll want at least a 30-gallon tank to start.

-Factor in the stand (unless you have some sturdy furniture you’re willing to sacrifice), salt, protein skimmer, fish tank filter, heaters, pump, powerheads, test kits, also live rock, substrate, fish, etc. things add up very quickly.
+Factor in the stand (unless you have some sturdy furniture you’re willing to sacrifice), salt, protein skimmer, fish tank filter, aquarium heaters, air pump, powerheads, test kits, also live rock, substrate, fish, etc. things add up very quickly.
 It’s not uncommon for a decent size set up to run into the $1000+ range just to get started.